 For this you will need to bring in some old catalogues and/or magazines.

 Put the class into small groups and give each group a catalogue/magazine, a large piece of construction paper/card, scissors, glue and some felt tip pens.
 Tell the class that they have 10 minutes to create a scene with lots of people: the students will have to cut out clothes from the catalogue and draw to create the picture.
 It will help if you have already created your own scene so students can see what they have to do.

 As everyone is creating their scenes, walk around the classroom asking lots of questions related to the vocab ("What is he wearing?", etc.) and helping with any new vocab.
 Also help with cutting out the pictures.
-Finally, have each group hold up their scenes and tell you the different clothes,
+Finally, have each group present the scene using the structure "He / She is wearing" (e.g. "She is wearing a blue hat").